ishuley/hodlings/lib/ROADMAP.md

 14) Add the ability to back up settings to the cloud (which should be persistent already).
 15) Add API support for exchanges and brokers where possible.
-16) Add support for NFTs and scrape GameStops marketplace to support it, if necessary and permissible.
+16) Add support for NFTs and scrape GameStop's marketplace to support it, if necessary and permissible.
 17) Add precious metal support.
 18) Add more themes